gwygonik/SquiggleDrawInkscape/README.md

 Compared to the Processing version, this extension:
 - is faster
-- can handle large images with ease
+- can handle large images with ease (memory-dependent)
 - produces smoother "squiggles"
 - can output CMYK color separations for use with CMY pens
 - can process transparent images (makes background white)

+### How to use:
+1. Select the image you want to convert.
+2. Go to the top menus Extensions -> Render -> SquiggleDraw
+3. Enable Live preview check box (if desired)
+4. Experiment with parameters until you are happy with the results
+5. Click Apply

-Notes:
+### Notes:

 - This extension has only been tested with Inkscape 1.3, but might work in previous versions.
 - CMYK is actually CMY due to the way Inkscape converts RGB to CMYK (they remove K).
 C + M + Y will produce K when overlapping ("rich black") and with cyan, magenta, and yellow ink pens, plots should mix appropriately.
-- Use of this extension on images created via Inkscape's "edit-Make Bitmap Copy" feature will sometimes produce unexpected results.
-It is better to create your bitmaps outside of Inkscape.
-- If your image is too big and is crushing Inkscape you can scale it down and "edit-Make Bitmap Copy" before using extensions
+- If your image is too big and is crushing Inkscape, you can scale it down and use Inkscape's "Edit -> Make a Bitmap Copy" feature before using this extension. **Be aware that the "Make a Bitmap Copy" feature can produce unexpected or inconsistent results.
+It is more reliable to create and scale your bitmaps outside of Inkscape.**

 ---
 ![SquiggleDraw UI with close-up of CMYK Example](./images/ss_2.png?raw=true)